mpadge/hackmd-stat-software/eda-demos.md

 - [ ] G2.11 No functions appropriately handle undefined values other than `NA`.
   `NaN` is treated exactly as `NA`, and `Inf` is simply ignored.
 - [ ] G3.1 There are no outputs written to local files, so not applicable
+- [x] G4.0 Tests use data sets provided by other widely-used R packages.
+- [x] G4.1 No data sets created within package, so not applicable exported so that users can confirm tests and run examples.
+- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [x] G4.6 Edge conditions tested appropriately
+- [x] G4.7 Test of noise susceptibility not applicable
+- [x] G4.8--4.10 Extended tests neither relevant nor applicable.

 ### EDA Standards